• Retrait gratuit dans votre magasin Club

 Description

-Gerard Manley Hopkins' invention of sprung rhythm marks a dramatic break with his early style.
-Rhythm, Vendler shows us, is at the heart of Hopkins' aesthetic, and sprung rhythm is his symbol for danger, difference, and the shock of the beautiful.
+Gerard Manley Hopkins's invention of sprung rhythm marks a radical break with his early style.
+Rhythm, Vendler shows us, is at the heart of Hopkins's aesthetic, and sprung rhythm is his symbol for danger, difference, and the shock of the beautiful.
 In Seamus Heaney's work, she identifies clear shifts in grammatical "atmosphere" from one poem to the next--from "nounness" to the "betweenness" of an adverbial style--shifts whose moral and political implications come under scrutiny here.
-And finally Vendler looks at Jorie Graham's departure from short lines to numbered lines to squared long lines of sentences, marking a move from deliberation to cinematic "freeze-framing to coverage, each with its own meaning in this poet's career.
+And finally, Vendler looks at Jorie Graham's departure from short lines to numbered lines to squared long lines of sentences, marking a move from "deliberation" to cinematic "freeze-framing" to "coverage," each with its own meaning in this poet's career.

 Throughout, Vendler reminds us that what distinguishes successful poetry is a mastery of language at all levels--including the rhythmic, the grammatical, and the graphic.
-A fine study of three poets and a superb exposition of the craft of poetry, The Breaking of Style revives our lapsed sense of what style means.
+A lucid reading of three poets and a superb exposition of the craft of poetry, The Breaking of Style revives our lapsed sense of what style means.

 Spécifications